loginom/loginom-help-en-omegat/data/compare-editions.md

 ## Standard

 A server edition.
-It is designated for average companies with from 5 to 10 users.
+It is designated for average companies with the number of users from 5 to 10.
 Not more than 12 processor cores and up to 24 GB of RAM can be used.
-It is possible to process data in batch mode, call the third party web services for integration into the company's business processes, publish web services and construct a server cluster.
+It is possible to process data in batch mode, call third party web services for integration into the company's business processes, publish web services and construct a server cluster.
 The edition is available for the Linux and Windows operating systems.

 ## Enterprise

 A server edition.
 It is targeted at the corporate processing of large volumes of data and implementation of critical business processes in a fail-safe and scalable environment.
 There is no limit on the number of processor cores and used RAM size.
 It is possible to buy additional licences for any number of users.
-It is possible to process data in batch mode, call the third party web services for integration into the company's business processes, publish web services and construct a server cluster.
+It is possible to process data in batch mode, call third party web services for integration into the company's business processes, publish web services and construct a server cluster.
 The edition is available for the Linux and Windows operating systems.

 ## Cloud

 A cloud edition.
 The platform is operated using a rented virtual machine's capacities only.
-The supplied resources can be scaled upon customer request according to the load size changes.
+The supplied resources can be scaled upon customer request according to the load size change.
 There is no limit on the number of processor cores and used RAM size.
-Server and Megaladata Integrator are supplied at once.
-It is possible to process data in the batch mode, call the third party web services for integration into the company business processes, publish web services and construct server cluster.
-The edition is available only for Linux operating system.
+Server Edition and Megaladata Integrator are supplied at once.
+It is possible to process data in batch mode, call third party web services for integration into the company's business processes, publish web services and construct a server cluster.
+The edition is available only for the Linux operating system.

 ## Comparison table